StabbyCutyou/moldova/README.md

 Only a certain subset of unicode character ranges are supported by default, as defined in the moldova/data/unicode.go file.

+## {firstname}

+### Options
+* language : any string value
+* case : "up" or "down"
+* ordinal : integer >= 0

+### Description

+Moldova will replace any instance of {firstname} with a randomly generated first name, from the list defined in data/names.go

+{firstname} takes a :langage argument, which can be any of the supported language strings in data/names.go.
+If the chosen name does not have an entry for the selected language, the configured default will be used in it's place.
+For exmaple:

+{firstname:language:romanian}

+{firstname} also takes the :case argument, which is either 'up' or 'down', like so

+{firstname:case:up}
+{firstname:case:down}

+{firstname} also supports *:ordinal* option

+Only a certain subset of unicode character ranges are supported by default, as defined in the moldova/data/unicode.go file.

+## {lastname}

+### Options
+* language : any string value
+* case : "up" or "down"
+* ordinal : integer >= 0

+### Description

+Moldova will replace any instance of {firstname} with a randomly generated first name, from the list defined in data/names.go

+{lastname} takes a :langage argument, which can be any of the supported language strings in data/names.go.
+If the chosen name does not have an entry for the selected language, the configured default will be used in it's place.
+For example:

+{lastname:language:romanian}

+{lastname} also takes the :case argument, which is either 'up' or 'down', like so

+{lastname:case:up}
+{lastname:case:down}

+{lastname} also supports *:ordinal* option

+Only a certain subset of unicode character ranges are supported by default, as defined in the moldova/data/unicode.go file.

 ## {country}

 ### Options